Board of Directors

-Dan holds a bachelor of science degree in electrical engineering, with honors, from Princeton University.
+George holds a bachelor of science degree in electrical engineering from Princeton University and a master’s degree in business administration from Stanford University.

 Before coming to NetApp, Allen served as senior vice president of operations for Bay Networks, where he was responsible for manufacturing and distribution functions.
 From 1990 to 1995, he held the position of controller for SynOptics Communications and became vice president and controller for Bay Networks, the new company created via the merger of SynOptics and Wellfleet Communications.